abhi-kirk/ml-skillset/README.md

   - Model monitoring including data drift.

 - *Debugging and interpreting results*
+  - Feature importance using perturbation analysis, or decision tree splits, or hypothesis testing.
+  - Visualize higher dimension data in lower ddimensions using UMAP.
+  - Statistical analysis where possible (linear models).

 - *Collaboration and communication*
   - Different but accurate explanations for different audiences.